Jasleen-kaur19/Wine-Quality-Prediction-using-Spark-ML-and-Docker/README.md

-This project develops a distributed machine learning system for predicting wine quality using Apache Spark ML, deployed across AWS EC2 instances.
-It features both training and prediction modules, containerized with Docker for streamlined deployment.
+This project presents a distributed machine learning system designed to predict wine quality using Apache Spark MLlib, deployed across multiple AWS EC2 instances.
+It encompasses both training and prediction workflows, all containerized with Docker for seamless and scalable deployment.

+The primary goal of this assignment is to master the development of parallelized machine learning (ML) applications on the Amazon AWS cloud platform.
+Throughout this project, you will learn to:

+Build and train ML models in parallel using Apache Spark on multiple EC2 instances.

+Leverage Spark MLlib for model training, validation, and evaluation in a cloud environment.

+Containerize ML applications using Docker to streamline model deployment across different infrastructures.